felipejazz/backend_ecommerce_go/README.md

 ## Testing

-Make sure that you are in /server directory
+Make sure that you are in /server directory.

-To test code run:
+To test the code run:
 ```bash
 make build
 make test